"Hobbit" film sets December record in U.S., Canada debut

-"The Hobbit" brought home a big box office treasure over the weekend, setting a December movie record with $84.77 million in U.S. and Canadian ticket sales as legions of fans turned out for the long-awaited big-screen return to Middle Earth.
+"The Hobbit" brought home a big box office treasure over the weekend, setting a December movie record with $84.77 million (52.4 million pounds) in U.S. and Canadian ticket sales as legions of fans turned out for the long-awaited big-screen return to Middle Earth.

 "The Hobbit: An Unexpected Journey" also rung up sales of $138.2 million in international markets.
 Global receipts for the prequel to the smash "Lord of the Rings" trilogy stood at $222.97 million through Sunday, distributor Warner Bros. said.